 “QuiltCon reserves the right to reject or disqualify any quilt that misrepresented design credit.
 If this misrepresentation is discovered after the show and the quilt was awarded, the winner forfeits all ribbons and cash prizes.”

 A: If the quilt was misrepresented it cannot hang or win prizes.
 The quilt might not have been juried or judged the same way had it been properly represented.

 “The entrant represents and warrants to the Modern Quilt Guild and QuiltCon that the entrant’s entry does not infringe upon, violate or misappropriate any copyright or other intellectual property or proprietary right of a third party.”

 A: This means the entrant has either submitted an original design, or if using the design of someone else, has permission to do so.

-An online software program called Art Call For Entries is used.
+An online software program called Open Water is used.
 This system is structured around a scoring system in which jurors give each entry a numerical score from 1 – 5.

-A: In 2017 there were 1488 submissions for QuiltCon.
+There were over 1600 submissions for QuiltCon 2020.
 Feedback would be ideal but with the number of submissions it is not possible for the jury to do.
 Just the time to score takes many days, so it would not be feasible for jury members to take the time to write down feedback for each quilt.
 Please refer to the jurying policy document to read about how the jury process works.
 Quilts are not “rejected” from the show; rather, only the highest scored quilts based on averages among all jurors are selected to hang in the show.
-As such, there often is no “reason” that a particular quilt was not selected, it simply did not score as well, on average, as the other quilts that were.
+As such, there often is no specific reason that a particular quilt was not selected, it simply did not score as well, on average, as the other quilts that were.